Promoting healthy weight training programs as it relates to joint health for young female athletes

 The glutes consist of the gluteus maximus, one of the largest and strongest muscles in the body, the gluteus minimus and the gluteus medius (Encyclopedia Britannica, 2008).

 The Hamstring muscles are responsible for flexion of the leg at the knee and extension of the leg at the hip.
-Inadequate strength of the Hamstring muscles among females in comparison to the strength and development of the antagonistic - quadriceps muscle group may compromise the basic biomechanical principles of the lower extremity of the female athlete (Hetherington 2006).
-Exercises for the development of the Hamstrings include stiff-leg dead lifts, good-mornings, deep squats, leg press, lunges, and leg curls (GymAddiction, 2002).
+The inadequate strength of the Hamstring muscles among females in comparison to the strength and development of the antagonistic - quadriceps muscle group may compromise the basic biomechanical principles of the lower extremity of the female athlete (Hetherington 2006).
+Exercises for the development of the Hamstrings include stiff-leg deadlifts, good-mornings, deep squats, leg press, lunges, and leg curls (GymAddiction, 2002).

 Gender differences in lower extremity landing mechanics and muscle activation have been identified as potential causative factors leading to the increased incidence of anterior cruciate ligament injuries in female athletes.
 Female valgus knee alignment places greater strain on the anterior cruciate ligament than a more neutral alignment.
 Gluteus medius activation may stabilize the leg and pelvis during landing, limiting valgus knee motion and potentially preventing anterior cruciate ligament injury (Russell et al. 2006).